 Our PSSA spring testing schedule will begin in April.
-The Commonwealth of Pennsylvania requires all school districts to administer the Pennsylvania System of School Assessment (PSSA) in reading, writing, mathematics, and science.
-All students in grades 3-8 will take the English Language Arts test, which includes skills in reading and in writing.
+The Commonwealth of Pennsylvania requires all school districts to administer the Pennsylvania System of School Assessment (PSSA) in English Language Arts, mathematics, and science.
+All students in grades 3-8 will take the math test and the English Language Arts test, which includes skills in reading and in writing.
+Students in grades 4 and 8 will also take the science PSSA.
 For more information on the PSSA, please visit the Curriculum, Instruction, & Assessment website, under “District Offices” on Methacton’s homepage.

 The dates of the testing windows established by the Pennsylvania Department of Education (PDE) are listed here so that you are aware of the upcoming testing.

 Testing Window Dates

 PSSA English Language Arts

 Grades 3, 4, 5, 6, 7, 8

 April 15 – April 26, 2019